tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 ## <a name="analytics"></a> Analytics Integrations

-You can also access the experiments and variations active for a given user directly using the `Optimizely.getActiveExperiments()` and pass that data to internal or other analytics frameworks.
-For more details about this property, you can refer to the [API documentation](/android/help/reference/com/optimizely/Optimizely.html#getActiveExperiments()).
+You can also access the experiments and variations active for a given user directly using the `Optimizely.getVisitedExperiments()` and pass that data to internal or other analytics frameworks.
+For more details about this property, you can refer to the [API documentation](/android/help/reference/com/optimizely/Optimizely.html#getVisitedExperiments()).

  We are working on deeper integrations with 3rd party analytics platforms and will update these documents as those integrations are added to the Optimizely SDK.